Bulgaria in the Eurovision Song Contest 2008: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2008 Eurovision Song Contest on 29 June 2007.
-Since 2005, the broadcaster has organised a national final in order to select the Bulgarian entry for the competition, a selection procedure that continued for their 2008 entry.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2008 contest on 29 June 2007.
+Since 2005, BNT has organised a national final in order to select its entry for the competition, a selection procedure that continued for its 2008 entry.

 Before Eurovision

 EuroBGvision

-EuroBGvision was the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2008.
-The competition consisted of three quarter-finals on 26 October 2007, 23 November 2007 and 21 December 2007, a semi-final on 26 January 2008 and a final on 23 February 2008, held at the National Palace of Culture in Sofia.
+EuroBGvision was the first phase of the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2008.
+The competition consisted of three monthly selections on 26 October 2007, 23 November 2007 and 21 December 2007, held at the National Palace of Culture in Sofia.
 All shows were hosted by Dragomir Draganov, Aksiniya Chenkova, Dani Georgiev and Niki Iliev and broadcast on Channel 1 as well as online via the broadcaster's website bnt.bg.

-Format

-The three quarter-finals featured a total of 53 competing entries.
-Public televoting selected three entries from each quarter-final to advance to the semi-final, which were joined by an additional nine wildcards selected from the remaining non-qualifying acts of the quarter-finals and from newly submitted songs before the end of 2007.
-In the semi-final, the votes of a jury panel selected nine entries to advance to the final, which were joined by an additional three pre-qualified songs.
-In the final, the twelve competing entries were voted upon by the public in order to select the winner.